 East African Adventures

 Experience the mystique of ancient lands where agriculture, fishing and trading date back to the Iron Age, with unique finds in Juani’s Ukunju Cave.
 Trade here has always revolved around the sea, guided by the trade winds.
-In Tanzania’s capital city of Dar es Salaam, traditional wooden dhows glide between cargo ships and the culture and architecture reflects its diverse African, Arabic, Indian, British and European influences.
-Chole’s people have travelled in Arab dhows since the 8th century and Zanzibar’s ancient spices came from the East.
+In Tanzania’s capital city of Dar es Salaam, traditional wooden dhows glide between cargo ships, and the culture and architecture reflect its diverse African, Arabic, Indian, British and European influences.
+Chole’s people have travelled in Arab dhows since the 8th century, and Zanzibar’s ancient spices came from the East.